rmscode/binary-garden/docs/hardware/raspberrypi.md

 1. After flashing, leave the SD card in your computer, navigate to the FAT32 boot partition in Windows Explorer and open the `dietpi.txt` file in a text editor of your choice.
 2. Copy and paste the contents from below into `dietpi.txt`, adjust the following options, and save.
+    - `AUTO_SETUP_GLOBAL_PASSWORD`
-    - `AUTO_SETUP_GLOBAL_PASSWORD` - Affects "root" and "dietpi" users and is used by dietpi-software for installs which require a password (e.g. web dashboard).
+      - Affects "root" and "dietpi" users and is used by dietpi-software for installs which require a password (e.g. web dashboard).
 During first run setup, the password is removed from this file and instead encrypted and saved to root filesystem.
+    - `SOFTWARE_CHROMIUM_AUTOSTART_URL`
-    - `SOFTWARE_CHROMIUM_AUTOSTART_URL` - You'll need to grab a device key from the portal and paste it in the URL here.
+      - The URL you want Chromium to open on start.
+You'll need to grab a device key from the portal and paste it in the URL here.
+    - `AUTO_SETUP_NET_HOSTNAME`
-    - `AUTO_SETUP_NET_HOSTNAME` - Sets the host name
+      - Sets the host name
+    - `AUTO_SETUP_INSTALL_SOFTWARE_ID`
+      - Use this option for the software packages you want installed during setup (each on a new line).
+List of software IDs [here](https://github.com/MichaIng/DietPi/wiki/DietPi-Software-list).

 ??? abstract "dietpi.txt - Autostart Chromium in kiosk mode"